sniperkit/indigo/README.md

 # Indigo

-Indigo is a full text search and indexing server written in [Go](https://golang.org) based on [Bleve](http://www.blevesearch.com).
-Indigo includes a full text search and indexing server, it also includes a web server that provides a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) interface for Indigo gRPC server.
+Indigo is a full text search and indexing server written in [Go](https://golang.org) based on [Bleve](http://www.blevesearch.com), it also includes a web server that provides a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) interface and control command.
+Indigo makes it easy for programmers to develop search applications with advanced features.

-Indigo gRPC Server communicates with the client using [gRPC](http://www.grpc.io) ([HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) + [Protocol Buffers](https://developers.google.com/protocol-buffers/)).
-You can access to Indigo gRPC Server using gRPC directly.
+The Indigo gRPC Server provides full text search and indexing functions through [gRPC](http://www.grpc.io) ([HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) + [Protocol Buffers](https://developers.google.com/protocol-buffers/)).
-Indigo REST Server provides JSON API ([HTTP/1.1](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) + [JSON](http://www.json.org)) that communicate with Indigo gRPC Server.
-If you want to access to Indigo gRPC Server using traditional JSON API, you can access via Indigo REST Server.
+The Indigo REST Server is a gateway, it provides a traditional JSON API ([HTTP/1.1](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) + [JSON](http://www.json.org)) that communicating with the Indigo gRPC Server.

 ![](./img/Indigo%20Architecture.png "Indigo")

-## The Indigo Command Line Interface

-Indigo provides some commands for controlling Indigo Server.
+## Features

+- Full-text search and indexing
+- Faceting
+- Result highlighting
+- Text analysis
+- Multiple indices

+For more detailed information, refer to the [Bleve document](http://www.blevesearch.com/docs/Home/).

-### Start Indigo gRPC Server
+## Start Indigo gRPC Server

 The `start grpc` command starts Indigo gRPC Server.
 You can display a help message by specifying `-h` or `--help` option.